adotsch/datasets/taxi/README.md

 # 1.6 Billion Taxi Rides

 These scripts will download and build a KDB database of the [NYC Taxi and Limousine Commission public taxi ride dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The database will only include the yellow taxi data.
-The available data for download (as of this writing) is 12 years (2009-2020) and about 1.6 Billion rows.
+The available data for download (as of this writing) is 12 years (2009-2020) and about 1.6 billion rows.

 ## Motivation